 by Hugh McDonald, Producer

-We were very pleased to be joined this fall by international accessibility consultant Sina Bahram for a weeklong workshop.
+We were very pleased to be joined this fall by international accessibility consultant Sina Bahram for a weeklong workshop exploring opportunities for maximizing visitor accessibility for interactive digital experiences.
 We’ve been collaborating with Sina, founder of Prime Access Consulting, since our work on the NSF-sponsored Creating Museum Media for Everyone (CMME) project.

-CMME, as part of Ideum’s Open Exhibits initiative, was designed to embrace principles of inclusive design in the development of digital interactives.
+As part of Ideum’s Open Exhibits initiative, CMME embraces principles of inclusive design in the development of interactive experiences, such as those created for multitouch tables and touch walls.
 Most critically, an effective inclusive design approach informs development from the very first conception of a new experience, rather than adding accessibility features once exhibits have already been built.
 The approach also seeks to create experiences in which all audiences have comparably rich and engaging experiences.